Thank you for stopping by.. Shop online - Support your Friends.......Explore your Parks - Challenge!

-2023 Friends of Wisconsin State Parks Photo Contest & 2024 State Parks Calendar
+2024 Friends of Wisconsin State Parks Photo Contest & 2025 State Parks Calendar

-Click for entry form
+Click for the entry form

 There are so many opportunities to enjoy the Wisconsin state parks during all four seasons.
 We are looking for photo entries that include beautiful scenery along with people recreating and enjoying activities like hiking, picnicking, cross-country skiing, kayaking/canoeing, horseback riding, biking, and exploring.